Thomas Bryan (VC)

 Thomas Bryan VC (21 January 1882 – 13 October 1945) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

-Byran was born in Worcestershire, but grew up in Castleford, West Riding of Yorkshire, England.
+Bryan was born in Worcestershire, but grew up in Castleford, West Riding of Yorkshire, England.
 He moved as a toddler with his family who headed north to find work in the Yorkshire collieries.
 His father worked as a miner at the Whitwood Colliery.
 Byran followed his father into the mines working at Askern Colliery.

 VC action

 Bryan was 35 years old, and a lance-corporal in the 25th (Service) Battalion (2nd Tyneside Irish), Northumberland Fusiliers, British Army during the First World War at the Battle of Arras when the following deed took place for which he was awarded the VC.

-On 9 April 1917 near Arras, France, during an attack Lance-Corporal Bryan although wounded, went forward alone in order to silence a machine-gun which was inflicting much damage.
-He worked his way along the communication trench, approached the gun from behind, disabled it and killed two of the team.
-The results obtained by Lance-Corporal Bryan's action were very far-reaching.